MicrosoftDocs/azure-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aws-online.md

 ### Configure the migration task

-To begin the migration, you need to create a JSON file with the migration details.
+To begin the migration, create a JSON file with the migration details.
 The JSON file contains the following information:

 - Edit the below placeholders `<< >>` in the JSON lines and store them in the local machine as `<<filename>>.json` where the CLI is being invoked.
 In this tutorial, we have saved the file in C:\migration-CLI\migration_body.json